Passport to English Logo

 buy bought

-Answer the questions according to what is true for YOU.
-There are no correct or incorrect answers.
+Answer the questions according to what is true for you.
+There are no right or wrong answers.

 1. Have you ever been in the United States?